 This Scandinavian inspired living room speaks subtly industrial.
 How?
 The scavenged wood table brings out a raw character amongst the black and aqua inspired home decor.
 Add to that the hanging pendant light that keeps everything aglow.
 The picture frames are set on a makeshift shelving, with animal and letter decor that makes the entire spot look interesting.
 Another standout is the winter decor laid on the table, matched with the withered plant branch on the side.
-See our collection of pendant lights here.
+Shop the look with our Brickworks Pendant Lights.

 Its dark, earthy colours make this masculine themed bedroom largely industrial, but you can see tinges of its Scandinavian charm, based on the airiness of the space, the subtle patterns on the pillows, and the warm woollen blanket that glues the theme of the space together.
 Small furniture, like the bedside stool, makes a great place to hold one’s books.
 A floor lamp is neatly placed adjacent to the bed for that late-night reading.
 Our Large Metal Floor Lamp will mimic the look of this black scandustrial floor lamp.

 How about a mix and match of shapes and colours for your dining area?
 This Scandinavian-inspired spaces comes with black, white and wood tones, enveloped with a subtle print laid on the wall.
-The setting is playful and childlike, especially with the hanging lightbulbs above the table.
+The setting is playful and childlike, especially with the hanging light bulbs above the table.
 A bare pendant cord with a designer light bulb can create the same impact on a room as a chandelier.
 See our collection of pendant cords and light bulbs to create your own bespoke pendant and make your room pop.

 A vintage locker boasts heavily with Scandinavian charm, thanks to the petite stool and the cosy rug in the centre.
 The crates offer a nice, industrial touch, and the pendant light puts the nostalgia in this seemingly youthful closet space.
-See our collection of Scandinavian lights here.
+Steal the look with our Bullpit Pendant Light.

 Loved this series?
 Stay tuned in this blog for more home interior decorating tips!
 Meanwhile, let us know your thoughts by commenting below.